 A RIC is limited in its ability to deduct expenses in excess of its "investment company taxable income" (which is, generally, ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses).
-If New Mountain Guardian's expenses in a given year exceed New Mountain Guardian's investment company taxable income, New Mountain Guardian would experience a net operating loss for that year.
+If New Mountain Finance's expenses in a given year exceed New Mountain Finance's investment company taxable income, New Mountain Finance would experience a net operating loss for that year.
 However, a RIC is not permitted to carry forward net operating losses to subsequent years and such net operating losses do not pass through to its stockholders.
 In addition, expenses can be used only to offset investment company taxable income, not net capital gain.
-A RIC may not use any net capital losses (that is, realized capital losses in excess of realized capital gains) to offset the RIC's investment company taxable income, but may carry forward such losses, and use them to offset capital gains, indefinitely.
-Due to these limits on the deductibility of expenses and net capital losses, New Mountain Guardian may for tax purposes have aggregate taxable income for several years that New Mountain Guardian is required to distribute and that is taxable to its stockholders even if such income is greater than the aggregate net income New Mountain Guardian actually earned during those years.
-Because New Mountain Guardian will be a holding company, New Mountain Guardian will only be able to make such required distributions on its common stock from distributions received from the Operating Company.
-Such distributions to New Mountain Guardian may be made from the Operating Company's cash assets or by liquidation of the Operating Company's investments, if necessary.
+A RIC may not use any net capital losses (that is, realized capital gains) to offset the RIC's investment company taxable income, but may carry forward such losses, and use them to offset capital gains, indefinitely.
+Due to these limits on the deductibility of expenses and net capital losses, New Mountain Finance will be a holding company, New Mountain Finance will only be able to make such required distributions on its common stock from distributions received from the Operating Company.
+Such distributions to New Mountain Finance may be made from the Operating Company's cash assets or by liquidation of the Operating Company's investments, if necessary.
 The Operating Company may recognize gains or losses from such liquidations.
-In the event the Operating Company recognizes net capital gains from such transactions, New Mountain Guardian will be required to take into account its allocable share of such net capital gains (subject to the discussion in "- Investment in the Operating
+In the event the Operating Company recognizes net capital gains from such transactions, New Mountain Finance will be required to take into account its allocable share of such net capital gains (subject to the discussion in "- Investment in the Operating Company" below) and, consequently, you may receive a larger capital gain distribution than you would have received in the absence of such transactions.

-Failure of New Mountain Guardian to Qualify as a RIC
+Failure of New Mountain Finance to Qualify as a RIC

-If New Mountain Guardian fails to satisfy the 90% Income Test or the Diversification Tests for any taxable year or quarter of such taxable year, it may nevertheless continue to qualify as a RIC for such year if certain relief provisions of the Code apply (which may, among other things, require it to pay certain corporate-level federal taxes or to dispose of certain assets).
-If New Mountain Guardian fails to qualify for treatment as a RIC and such relief provisions do not apply to New Mountain Guardian, New Mountain Guardian will be subject to federal income tax on all of its taxable income at regular corporate rates (and also will be subject to any applicable state and local taxes), regardless of whether New Mountain Guardian makes any distributions to its stockholders.
+If New Mountain Finance fails to satisfy the 90% Income Test or the Diversification Tests for any taxable year or quarter of such taxable year, it may nevertheless continue to qualify as a RIC for such year if certain relief provisions of the Code apply (which may, among other things, require it to pay certain corporate-level federal taxes or to dispose of certain assets).
+If New Mountain Finance fails to qualify for treatment as a RIC and such relief provisions do not apply to New Mountain Finance, New Mountain Finance will be subject to federal income tax on all of its taxable income at regular corporate rates (and also will be subject to any applicable state and local taxes), regardless of whether New Mountain Finance makes any distributions to its stockholders.
 Distributions would not be required.
-Any such distributions would be taxable to its stockholders as ordinary dividend income and, subject to certain limitations under the Code, any such distributions made in taxable years beginning before January 1, 2013 would be eligible for the 15% maximum rate applicable to non-corporate taxpayers to the extent of New Mountain Guardian's current or accumulated earnings and profits.
-Subject to certain limitations under the Code, corporate distributes would be eligible for the dividends-received deduction.
-Distributions in excess of New Mountain Guardian's current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.
+Any such distributions would be taxable to its stockholders as ordinary dividend income and, subject to certain limitations under the Code, any such distributions made in taxable years beginning before January 1, 2013 would be eligible for the 15% maximum rate applicable to non-corporate taxpayers to the extent of New Mountain Finance's current or accumulated earnings and profits.
+Subject to certain limitations under the Code, corporate distributions in excess of New Mountain Finance's current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.